PardhuMadipalli/coding-practice/README.md

 - Replace the heap root with the last element.
 - Then start the heapify process from the root in a top-down manner.
 - Time complexity: O(log n) = O(height)
+- If you want to delete an intermediate element (as available in PriorityQueue Java), we first need to find the element by checking through each element, which takes O(n) operations and then delete it in the same manner as we delete the root.
+So deletion of an arbitrary element takes `O(n)` complexity.

 ### Binary Search Tree
 - All the elements smaller than the root are on the left sub-tree and all higher are on the right sub-tree.
 This is valid for all underlying sub-tress too.